evil-mad/politicians-to-poop/README.md

 What is the political agenda here?
 =============

-No particular agenda, sorry.
 This is a public service project from Evil Mad Scientist Laboratories.

 Possible reasons that you might want to use this extension might include: